 You can select a terminal model and set the upgrade policy for each of its Operating Software components.
-The policy applies to all terminals of that model serviced by the Management Server.
+The policy applies to all

 Upgrade Policy Description Upgrade if not equal .
 The Management Server upgrades the terminal if the Operating Software on the terminal is newer or older than the software on the Management Server.
 This lets you return to an earlier version or use a newer version.
 Upgrade if the server version is newer .
 The Management Server upgrades the terminal if the Operating Software on the terminal is older than the software on the Management Server.
 The terminal always runs the latest version of the Operating Software kept on the Management Server.
 This is the default value for most Operating Software components.
 Upgrade DISABLED .
 The Management Server does not replace the terminal's Operating Software under any conditions.
 Remove component.
 The Management Server removes the software component from the terminal the next time it restarts.
 Use this policy to remove software that you no longer use, or to increase the amount of available flash memory.
-(In Terminal Properties, see Inventory &gt; Hardware for flash memory.)
+(In Terminal Properties, see Inventory > Hardware for flash memory.)